 Ahh..pierogi.
 Who doesn’t love them?
-Although vegetarian dumplings are the most popular in Poland (pierogi ruskie, pierogi with fruits, pierogi with sauerkraut, pierogi with fresh cabbage, pierogi with spinach, pierogi with cherries, pierogi with sweet cheese, poppy seed pierogi), the meat pierogi recipe is just as good to try!
+Although vegetarian dumplings are the most popular in Poland (pierogi ruskie, pierogi with strawberries, pierogi with blueberries, pierogi with sauerkraut, pierogi with fresh cabbage, pierogi with spinach, pierogi with cherries, pierogi with sweet cheese, poppy seed pierogi), the meat pierogi recipe is just as good to try!

 Keep on reading to discover my Polish meat pierogi recipe, tips for cooking, and how to choose the perfect meat to make a filling.

 Although you may use any kind of meat to make a filling for pierogi z mięsem, the best one is beef.

 The most popular meat pierogi filling is made of ground beef and veggies from rosol wołowy (beef broth).

 However, depending, on the preferences, Polish housewives use different kinds of meat, including:

 That’s definitely the cheapest option that you may get in the milk bar.
 Pork is the most commonly used meat in Poland, however, I don’t think it’s the best option to make at home.
 Why?